 It’s been a long time since I’ve done a staycation in Singapore, so I was pretty stoked to be invited as one of the first few guests to check out YOTEL Singapore along Orchard Road, just 2 weeks after its opening in October 2017.
-I spent a weekend at the YOTEL Singapore for myself, and here’s my review on what I thought about my YOTEL Singapore stay and what type of traveller it would be the most suitable for.
+I spent a weekend at the YOTEL Singapore for myself, and here’s my YOTEL Singapore review of my experience and what type of traveller I think it would be most suitable for.

 YOTEL Singapore’s biggest plus point is its great location right along Orchard Road, Singapore’s main shopping belt.
 Specifically, it’s located in International Building, a rather nondescript building that’s next to the Thai embassy and overshadowed by the neighbouring Shaw Centre with the Shaw Lido movie theatre.